CHLNDDEV/OceanMesh2D/README.md

 - `msh.interp` method for `K` argument of length 1, and for the test to determine whether the bathymetry grid is irregular. https://github.com/CHLNDDEV/OceanMesh2D/pull/259
 - Printing of namelist character strings or numbers. https://github.com/CHLNDDEV/OceanMesh2D/pull/261
 - `Make_offset63.m` time interval computation. https://github.com/CHLNDDEV/OceanMesh2D/pull/261
+- Removed dependency on statistics toolbox when using the 'nanfill' option in `msh.interp`. https://github.com/CHLNDDEV/OceanMesh2D/pull/269

 ### [5.0.0] - 2021-07-29
 ## Added